 An Example of How EA+ Works

-While Annette tried to rest, Mark took out his Emergency Assistance Plus® card (“EA+®”).
-You’ll understand what EA+ does when you see what happened next ...
+You'll understand what EA+ does when you see what happened next.

-All this was done at no charge to Annette and Mark.
-EA+ covered EVERYTHING — the coordination, Mark’s hotel, the constant medical supervision by EA+’s medical experts, the daily updates, the return of Annette and Mark’s car, and their return flights home.
+All this was done at NO CHARGE to Donald and Sharon.
+EA+ took care of everything - the medical supervision by EA+'s medical experts, the nurse escort, Donald and Sharon's tickets home and the return of the car.

 *Names changed for privacy.

-* This is only an outline of the plan’s features.
+This is only an outline of the plan’s features.
+Hospitalization (admitted as an inpatient) is a requirement to be eligible for some services.
+All services must be arranged and provided by EA+.
 Please read your EA+ Member Guide carefully to understand all the services available to you, as well as any rules and regulations.
+Click here to view a sample of the EA+ Plan details.
 Washington state residents must be traveling more than 100 miles away from home to be eligible for EA+ services.

 All Southwest Rapid Rewards® rules and regulations apply and can be found at Southwest.com/rrterms.

 The EA+ benefit terms are determined by Worldwide Rescue & Security, Inc., who makes all determinations regarding the program.
 Southwest Airlines has no control over and accepts no responsibility for the terms and conditions of the program, the administration of the program or the scope of services provided.